ipassynk/angular2-learning/README.md

 I am learning angular 2 now.
 The repo contains the folloiwng examples:
 - Reflection to build list of routes
 - Custom decorator of angular components
-- Simple templates
-- Child/Parent Input/Output communication
 - Observable from button click combine with Observable.interval
+- Use observable for bind to input and display data from the observable
 - Aka Angular 1 Transclude
-- Shows pub/sub for sibling components
-- Use observable for bind to input and display data from the observable
 - Observable that emits ticks on in a service and two components subscribe to the observable and debounce ticks based provided configuration
-- Form binding
-- Custom pipe
+- Simple Templates
-- WebSocket with observable
+- Form
+- Two lists moves data between each other.
+Shows input/output parameters interaction
 - List managemenet using Observable.
 Thanks to  http://victorsavkin.com/post/137821436516/managing-state-in-angular-2-applications
+- Child/Parent Input/Output communication
+- Shows pub/sub for sibling components
+- Pipe examples
+- WebSocket with Observable
+- Child/Parent nested routes
 - Async collection filter example.
 Use rxjs to filter valueChanges
-- Child/Parent nested routes
+- Button state is controlled using combination of observables
+- Timer with expiration
+- Try http with all rxjs stuff like catch, retry, join several observable
+- Immutable data example with ChangeDetectionStrategy.OnPush

 ## Running